Custom Screenprinting; just way better.

 The water-based difference

 Through industrialization and large scale commercialization, custom screenprinting has evolved into a pretty toxic process.
 The industry standard ink is a petroleum-based substance known as Plastisol.
 This stuff is great at making opaque, high contrast prints on t-shirts, but it can only be cleaned with the use of solvents and the ink itself is pretty nasty in general.
-Additionally, plastisol dries only when heated to temperatures you could cook Thanksgiving dinner with.

 At Pine Printshop, we screenprint differently.
 We call it Cleanprinting.
 We've left behind the petroleum-based inks and harmful chemicals and replaced them with exclusively water-based inks that result in equally durable and usually softer prints.
 Even better, everything can be cleaned up with a little water and an old t-shirt.
 Neat-o, right?
 We think so.

 We've taken a lot of the chemicals and oil out of the equation, but water remains an integral part of the Cleanprinting process.
 As H20 becomes an increasingly scarce resource, we're very conscious of how we treat the stuff that comes through our shop.
 Water used to clean our screens and tools is run through a 3-stage filter that removes our inks, sending the water on its way as clear as it was when it entered our shop.

 Step 2: Proof & Payment

 As soon as we've finalized a garment and print method, we'll put together a pre-production proof to mock-up print size, placement, and your size breakdown.
 This is your opportunity to make final tweaks to your design.